pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

---- The GCP services that we have used are: Bucket, Container Registry and Cloud Run.
-Bucker is used for, Container Registry is for and Cloud Run is for---
+--- The GCP services that we have used are: GCP Bucket, GCP Container Registry and GCP Cloud Run.
+Our Bucket is used for data storage, and we pull our trained model from there whenever we deploy a Docker Container.
+The Container Registry hosts the Containers we have build as described in Question 11 and Cloud Run is for---

 ### Question 18